silverwind/droppy/README.md

 # Open http://localhost:8989/ in your browser.
 ```
-*Note: While it's adviceable that all files in the `config` and `files` directory are owned by the user running the container, changing the ownership of the directories is supported through passing the environment variables `UID` and `GID` to the container, e.g. `docker run -e UID=1000 -e GID=1000`.*
+*Note: While it's advisable that all files in the `config` and `files` directory are owned by the user running the container, changing the ownership of the directories is supported through passing the environment variables `UID` and `GID` to the container, e.g. `docker run -e UID=1000 -e GID=1000`.*

 ### Configuration
 By default, the server listens on all IPv4 and IPv6 interfaces on port 8989.
 On first startup, a prompt to create login data for the first account will appear.
 Once it's created, login credentials are enforced.
 Additional accounts can be created in the options interface or the command line.
 Configuration is done in `config/config.json`, which is created with these defaults: